Sunday, August 7, 2011

 Abdul Qadir: Expectation has sometimes been placed too heavily on Danish’s shoulders.
 Unless he is playing with real strike bowlers in the side such as Wasim Akram, Waqar Younis or Shoaib Akhtar, he doesn’t always handle the added responsibility and enhanced pressure well.

 I always pray for Danish Kaneria to perform as I still remember seeing him for the first time at one of General Tauqir Zia’s training camps for spinners of which I was in charge.
-I recognised his potential immediately and after giving him pointers at the camp, I could see that he could be an asset for
+I recognised his potential immediately and after giving him pointers at the camp, I could see that he could be an asset for Pakistan cricket so forwarded a letter recommending he be selected to the cricket board.

-England by being booted out of the squad by the PCB and the attitude towards him recently with his non-selection against South Africa is not the way you go about handling your leading spin wicket taker.
+I think Danish was extremely poorly treated on the recent tour of England by being booted out of the squad by the PCB and the attitude towards him recently with his non-selection against South Africa is not the way you go about handling your leading spin wicket taker.

 Question: Pakistan’s other main spinner, Saeed Ajmal has now tasted all forms of the game at the highest level.
 Does he strike you as being suited as a limited over specialist or does he have the ability to succeed in test cricket?